peterwurzinger/SamlOida/README.md

 ## Disclaimer

-This application was built for academical reasons only.
+This application was built for academical purposes only.
 Please take this into consideration in terms of security decisions.

 ## Installation